 From basic principles of washing your hands to covering your face when you sneeze or cough, it’s important to follow these basic rules in order to be disciplined in reducing the risk of infection.
 To assist in that, we have Aqium Hand Sanitisers that are ideal for helping to reduce viral infections.
 Our 1 L Antibacterial hand sanitisers are 70% alcohol-based designed to eliminate germs and bacteria from your hands.

-As we have stated in our previous article, the most important thing to do during this period, besides being vigilant for any and all coronavirus updates, is to be mindful of your hygiene.
-Instead of being scared of the hysteria, manage yourself and do what you need to do in order to stay safe, healthy and sane during this highly insane period.
+The most important thing to do during this period, besides being vigilant for any and all coronavirus updates, is to be mindful of your hygiene.
+Instead of being scared of the hysteria, manage yourself and do what you need to do in order to stay safe and healthy.
+Use a handsanitiser regularly and if you want, protcet yourself with a good facemask.

 Disclaimer: the information provided in this blog is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Bettercaremarket uses reasonable endeavours to check the accuracy of the information provided however no we can not guarantee it is without error.